notsimon/notsimon.github.io/articles/2017-05-10-magnetic-field-interpolation.md

 $$
 \begin{aligned}
-w &\leftarrow w + K y \\
+w &\leftarrow w + K z \\
 P &\leftarrow (I - K H) P
 \end{aligned}
 $$

 </div>

-In our case, the measurement $z$ is the output of the magnetometer in
+In our case, the measurement $y$ is the output of the magnetometer in
 $\mathbb{R}^3$ (transformed to take into account the orientation of the device).
 Thus, $S$ is in $\mathcal{M}^{3\times3}$ and its inverse is easy to compute.

 ### Initial results

-In the following experiment, we choose the $c_k$ such that the points are spread of a grid covering a least the area of interest with a resolution of 25cm.
+In the following experiment, we choose the $c_k$ such that the points are spread over a grid covering a least the area of interest with a resolution of 25cm.
 The model observes 60 samples taken at random from a ground truth made of 380 samples.
 In other words, the train set is made of $N = 60$ samples.